1947 Pakistani Constituent Assembly election

-Before the independence of Pakistan in 1947, members of the first term of the Constituent Assembly of Pakistan were selected through an indirect election held after June by the votes of the British Indian members of the provincial legislative assemblies.
+Before the independence of Pakistan in 1947, members of the first term of the Constituent Assembly of Pakistan were elected through an indirect election held after June by the votes of the members of the legislative assemblies of Assam, Bengal, and Punjab.
+Representatives from Baluchistan, the North-West Frontier, and Sind were taken directly through the earlier 1946 Constituent Assembly elections.

 Background

 In 1946, after the provincial elections were held in British India, the British government sent a Cabinet Mission to the colony.
 The mission proposed the formation of an Indian confederacy, where autonomous states would have the authority to frame their own constitutions in unitary groups.
 Following the Constituent Assembly election later that year, the Constituent Assembly of India was formed.
 Indian National Congress, the largest member party, initially accepted the mission's proposal but later the party's leader Jawaharlal Nehru rejected it.
 As a result, the Muslim nationalist All-India Muslim League boycotted the assembly sessions, and its leader Muhammad Ali Jinnah refused to participate in the assembly.
 On 3 June 1947, the then British prime minister Clement Attlee announced the plan for the transfer of power and proposed the formation of a separate Constituent Assembly for the proposed state for Indian Muslims.
 He also declared that members of the proposed assembly would be elected by the votes of provincial legislative assembly members.